-Energy-saving light bulbs: what to do if they break
+Energy-efficient light bulbs or fluorescent tubes: what to do if they break

-The Climate and Pollution Agency (formerly SFT) is committed to reducing emissions of mercury and mercury compounds as they are toxic.
+The Climate and Pollution Agency is committed to reducing emissions of mercury and mercury compounds as they are toxic.

 In 2008, the EU prohibited almost all uses of mercury.
-However, common incandescent light bulbs will soon become unavailable because they generate more heat than light.
-These are being replaced by energy-saving light bulbs, which contain mercury.
+However, we need to save energy .
+Common incandescent light bulbs will soon become unavailable because they generate more heat than light.
+These are being replaced by energy-efficient light bulbs, which contain mercury.

 Why is mercury used in light bulbs?